 The classification deputy has the authority to override the scores when it appears necessary to more appropriately assign housing.
 The override capability exists to use the classification deputy's training and expertise in those instances when the numerical scores are not reflective of the incarcerated person's potential security or health risk.
-All overrides will be reviewed by a supervisor and are intended to be an exception, rather than the rule.
+All overrides are intended to be an exception, rather than the rule.